Maybe you have seen a lot of weird cars in the world but the following vehicles will surprise you.

-The Japansese car maker seems to try to break the regular car design book, and tried even harder to make an odd an ugly car.
+The Japanese car maker seems to try to break the regular car design book and tried even harder to make an odd an ugly car.

 6. Bond Bug

 Bond Bug was manufactured after Reliant purchased Bond.
-Reliant is one of the largest three-wheeler manufacturing firm, but the Bond Bug is the pure odd-looking 3-wheeler car the company manufactured.
+Reliant is one of the largest three-wheeler manufacturing firms, but the Bond Bug is the pure odd-looking 3-wheeler car the company manufactured.

 7. Corbin Sparrow